Sleeping Giants: A Dive into the Wondrous World of Whales

 “We have seen several whales sleeping at varying depths with tail up and even nose up”

 Surprisingly over the years, we’ve witnessed whale behaviors that are said never to happen.
 The first of these that caught my attention was that mother cows and calves only slept on the surface.
 We have seen several whales sleeping at varying depths.
 Another is the assumption that sperm whales are often the only whale that rests vertically in the water column.
-This we have also witnessed humpbacks do with tail up and even nose up.
+We have also witnessed humpbacks with tails up and even noses up.
 We have also seen whales sleeping laying on the sandy bottom.
 So this was a real eye-opener for me.
 Of course, animal behavior is very challenging to surmise and obtain to give a definitive answer over a matter of days or weeks.
-So long-term studies really need to be conducted and compared with each year.
+So long-term studies really need to be conducted and compared each year.

 This male escort was resting along the edge of an offshore reef with a mother and her calf.
 He would be more profound in the water than the others.
 The sun was high, and the light rays were dancing crazily with striking contrasts of dark shadows and beams of light.
 The escort was dark, and with the sheaths of flickering light, it was hard to focus on a spot underwater.
 He was huge and curious — the light rays highlighting all his warrior scars and ocean scriptures.
 The happiness, excitement, and thrill between us were so incredible.
 I relive it with this image each time I see it.
 That’s why it’s one of my favorites.